microsoft/ai-developer/Labs/lab-03.md

     ```
     var assistantResponse = await chatCompletionService.GetChatMessageContentAsync(
         chatHistory: chatHistory,
+        executionSettings: promptSettings,
         kernel: kernel);
+    ```
+1. In case you encounter any indentation error, use the below code:
+    ```
+    using Microsoft.AspNetCore.Components;
+    using Microsoft.SemanticKernel;
+    using Microsoft.SemanticKernel.ChatCompletion;
+    // Import Models
+    using Microsoft.SemanticKernel.Connectors.OpenAI;
+    using BlazorAI.Plugins;
+    using System;
+    #pragma warning disable SKEXP0040 // Type is for evaluation purposes only and is subject to change or removal in future updates.
+Suppress this diagnostic to proceed.
+    #pragma warning disable SKEXP0020 // Type is for evaluation purposes only and is subject to change or removal in future updates.
+Suppress this diagnostic to proceed.
+    #pragma warning disable SKEXP0010 // Type is for evaluation purposes only and is subject to change or removal in future updates.
+Suppress this diagnostic to proceed.
+    #pragma warning disable SKEXP0001 // Type is for evaluation purposes only and is subject to change or removal in future updates.
+Suppress this diagnostic to proceed.

+    namespace BlazorAI.Components.Pages;

+    public partial class Chat
+    {
+        private ChatHistory? chatHistory;
+        private Kernel? kernel;
+        private OpenAIPromptExecutionSettings? promptSettings;

+        [Inject]
+        public required IConfiguration Configuration { get; set; }
+        [Inject]
+        private ILoggerFactory LoggerFactory { get; set; } = null!;

+        protected async Task InitializeSemanticKernel()
+        {
+            chatHistory = [];
+            chatHistory = new ChatHistory();

+            // Challenge 02 - Configure Semantic Kernel
+            var kernelBuilder = Kernel.CreateBuilder();

+            // Challenge 02 - Add OpenAI Chat Completion
+            kernelBuilder.AddAzureOpenAIChatCompletion(
+                Configuration["AOI_DEPLOYMODEL"]!,
+                Configuration["AOI_ENDPOINT"]!,
+                Configuration["AOI_API_KEY"]!);

+            // Add Logger for Kernel
+            kernelBuilder.Services.AddSingleton(LoggerFactory);

+            // Challenge 03 and 04 - Services Required
+            kernelBuilder.Services.AddHttpClient();

+            // Challenge 05 - Register Azure AI Foundry Text Embeddings Generation

+            // Challenge 05 - Register Search Index

+            // Challenge 07 - Add Azure AI Foundry Text To Image

+            // Challenge 02 - Finalize Kernel Builder
+            kernel = kernelBuilder.Build();

+            // Challenge 03, 04, 05, & 07 - Add Plugins
+            await AddPlugins();

+            // Challenge 02 - Chat Completion Service

+            // Challenge 03 - Create OpenAIPromptExecutionSettings
+            promptSettings = new OpenAIPromptExecutionSettings
+            {
+                ToolCallBehavior = ToolCallBehavior.AutoInvokeKernelFunctions,
+                Temperature = 0.7,
+                TopP = 0.95,
+                MaxTokens = 800
+            };

+        }

+        private async Task AddPlugins()
+        {
+            // Challenge 03 - Add Time Plugin
+            var timePlugin = new Plugins.TimePlugin();
+            kernel.ImportPluginFromObject(timePlugin, "TimePlugin");

+            // Challenge 04 - Import OpenAPI Spec

+            // Challenge 05 - Add Search Plugin

+            // Challenge 07 - Text To Image Plugin

+        }

+        private async Task SendMessage()
+        {
+            if (!string.IsNullOrWhiteSpace(newMessage) && chatHistory != null)
+            {
+                // This tells Blazor the UI is going to be updated.
+                StateHasChanged();
+                loading = true;
+                // Copy the user message to a local variable and clear the newMessage field in the UI
+                var userMessage = newMessage;
+                newMessage = string.Empty;
+                StateHasChanged();

+                // Start Challenge 02 - Sending a message to the chat completion service

+                chatHistory.AddUserMessage(userMessage);
+                var chatCompletionService = kernel.GetRequiredService<IChatCompletionService>();
+                var assistantResponse = await chatCompletionService.GetChatMessageContentAsync(
+                    chatHistory: chatHistory,
+                    executionSettings: promptSettings,
+                    kernel: kernel);
+                chatHistory.AddAssistantMessage(assistantResponse.Content);

+                // End Challenge 02 - Sending a message to the chat completion service

+                loading = false;
+            }
+        }
+    }

     ```
 1. Save the file.
 1. Right click on `Dotnet>src>Aspire>Aspire.AppHost` in the left pane and select **Open in Integrated Terminal**.
 1. Run the following line of code to trust the dev-certificates neccessary to run the app locally, and then select on **Yes**: